tcsvn/pyadlml/docs/user_guide/representations.rst

 Discussion
 ~~~~~~~~~~

-The drawback using timeslices lies in a trade-off regarding the choice of
+The dstateback using timeslices lies in a trade-off regarding the choice of
 timeslice resolution.
 The greater the timeslice-length the higher the probability multiple events
 fall into the same timeslice.
 Consequently larger timeslices lead to higher information loss
 as more events have to be merged.
 To visualize the number of events prone to merging use the inter-event interval and the parameter ``imp_frac_dts``: